nathants/backup/readme.md

 ## basic usage

-- `backup-add` - scan the filesystem for changes
+- `backup-add` - scan the filesystem for changes.
-- `backup-diff` - inspect the uncommited backup diff
+- `backup-diff` - inspect the uncommitted backup diff.
-- `backup-ignore` - if needed, edit the ignore regexes, then goto `backup-add`
+- `backup-ignore` - if needed, edit the ignore regexes, then goto `backup-add`.
-- `backup-commit` - commit the backup diff to remote storage
+- `backup-commit` - commit the backup diff to remote storage.
+- `backup-find` - search for files in the index by regex at revision.
-- `backup-restore` - restore files from remote storage by regex at revision
+- `backup-restore` - restore files from remote storage by regex at revision.

 ## design

 - the index, tracked in git, contains filesystem metadata.

-- the index is a sorted tsv file of: `path, tarball, hash, size`
+- the [index](./examples/index) is a sorted tsv file of: `path, tarball, hash, size`

 - for every line of metadata in the index, there is one and only one tarball containing a file with that hash.